Research Access Policy

 - Visitors are required to handle artifacts as directed by the staff.

 - The Division grants requests to remove artifacts from the exhibition halls only in special circumstances.
-Two months advance notice is required.
+A minimum of three months advance notice is required.
 Expenses, determined by the scope of the project, will be charged to the individual or organization making the request.

 - The Division's archives include accession documentation, catalogues and field notes related to the collections, and Divisional correspondence, 1894 to the present.
 The archives are open Monday-Friday, 10:00 A.M to 4:00 P.M., excluding holidays and the lunch hour, 12 noon-1:00 P.M.